potatoqualitee/psmodulecache/README.md

         modules-to-cache: PSFramework, dbatools:1.1.0
 ```

-For a cache with an update search each time your Action is executed, add two colon: **`modules-to-cache: PSFramework, Pester::, dbatools::1.1.0`**
+For a cache with an update search each time your Action is executed, add two

+: **`modules-to-cache: PSFramework, Pester::, dbatools::1.1.0`**

 In this case set the updatable parameter to true.